Is it ok to have milk in my coffee or tea during a fast or will it ruin my fast completely?

 If you’re ‘True Fasting’ (fasting with no calories at all for 16 to 24 hours at a time) then usually it would be a no-no. But if it means that you actually finish your fast and is the difference between doing a 24 hour fast instead of 20 hours then it’s definitely going to be more beneficial.

-Even our ancestors in the Paleo era, where we draw our intermittent fasting research from, wouldn’t have really ‘true fasted’ all of the time.
+Even our ancestors in the Paleolitic era, whom we model intermittent fasting from, wouldn’t have really ‘true fasted’ all of the time.
 Being hunter gatherers we would’ve found the odd berry or nut at the very least in between finding or hunting the next meal.
 So there’s no need to be super strict about it.
 You’ll still get the benefits of your fast.

 I recommend a low calorie milk (and non-dairy option but that’s just me) like unsweetended almond milk.
 It’s not as thick as regular milk but it does the trick and is arguably much better for your body too.